To enhance local affordability. To foster inclusive communities.

 State-mandated zoning changes to facilitate the construction of higher-density housing

-• New Jersey, the Mt.
-Laurel decisions established the obligation of localities to provide for their fair share of the affordable housing need.
+• In New Jersey, the Mt.
+Laurel decisions established the obligation of localities to provide for their fair share of their affordable housing needs.
 In its Fair Housing Act, adopted in 1985 and amended in 2008, New Jersey required every municipality to provide some amount of housing affordable to very low-income people, defined in the Act as below 30 percent of the area median income (AMI).
-The law also abolished Regional Contribution Agreements that had been used by wealthier New Jersey towns to transfer their affordable housing obligations to poorer towns.
+The law also abolished Regional Contribution Agreements that wealthier New Jersey towns had used to transfer their affordable housing obligations to less affluent towns.
+For a full timeline of these policies, see this resource from the Fair Share Housing Center.

 • Massachusetts’ Chapter 40B gives affordable housing developers the ability to override local zoning codes in localities in which less than 10 percent of the housing is affordable.
 Connecticut and New Hampshire have somewhat similar provisions of developer remedies to enforce their fair share standards.